Popular Holdings

-Popular Holdings Limited, more commonly known as just Popular or colloquially as the Popular Bookstore, is a Singaporean multinational bookstore chain.
-Aside from Singapore, it also has subsidiaries in countries such as Canada, China (including Hong Kong, Macau and Taiwan), Malaysia and the United Kingdom.
+Popular Holdings Limited, more commonly known as just Popular (stylized in all caps) or colloquially as the Popular Bookstore, is a Singaporean multinational bookstore chain.
+Aside from Singapore, it also has subsidiaries in countries such as Canada, China (including Hong Kong and Macau), Taiwan, Malaysia, United Kingdom, and the United States.

-During the financial year of 2011, it had a turnover of approximately S$735.9million.
+During the financial year of 2011, it had a turnover of approximately S$735.9 million.

 Overview

-The first Popular Bookstore was set up in 1936 by Chou Sing Chu in North Bridge Road, Singapore, initially focusing on retailing Chinese books and stationery.
+The first Popular Bookstore was set up in 1924 by Chou Sing Chu in Singapore, initially focusing on retailing Chinese books and stationery.
 In March 2006, Popular Holdings was the main organiser of BookFest@Singapore, the first Chinese-language book fair ever held outside of China.

 In May 2006, Popular Holdings staged the inaugural BookFest@Malaysia in Kuala Lumpur.
 It is a platform for established publishers to showcase their latest publications and renowned authors to meet and interact with the readers.
 The inaugural BookFest@Hong Kong was organized in 2008.
 By 2009, the annual BookFest has become a major event of the book industries in Singapore, Malaysia and Hong Kong.

 The company was founded with the intention to publish, distribute and retail Chinese language books or books catering to the interests of Singaporeans.
 Ever since, one of the company's goals has been to cater to the interests of a wider, more diverse clientele.

 Board of directors

-Popular is headed by Chou Cheng Ngok, who is the Group chief executive officer and Executive Director of the Group.
-Lim Lee Ngoh heads the operations in Malaysia and Singapore, while her counterpart in Greater China is Poon Chi Wai, Ponch.
-Desmond Wee Guan Oei is the Non-Executive chairman and Executive Director of the Board and other directors include Lim Soon Tze, David Chia Tian Bin and Christopher Chia.

-Former directors include Ching Ging Oong, Poh Ping Tek, Ching Cheng Pong, Ang Tuak Liak, Vangatharaman Ramayah and Chim Choon Cheng.
+Popular is headed by Dr Yiu Chi Shing, who is the Chairman & Group CEO of POPULAR.Mr Shen Zheqing Simon is Director.Ms Yiu Nga Yu Emily is Chief Executive Officer, Singapore.
+Mr Poon Chi Wai Ponch is Chief Executive Officer, Greater China And Canada.
+Ms Lim Lee Ngoh Executive Director, Malaysia.